qmk/qmk_firmware/docs/feature_hd44780.md

 ## Configuration

-You will need to configure the pins used by your display and its number of lines and collumn in your keyboards `config.h`.
+You will need to configure the pins used by your display, and its number of lines and columns in your keyboard's `config.h`.

 Uncomment the section labled HD44780 and change the parameters as needed.
 ````